charanganapavarapu/campusbridgembu.github.io/README.md

 Problem Statement:
 Despite the rapid growth of educational technology, students often face a fragmented learning experience.
-Traditional LMS platforms primarily focus on academic tracking but lack integrated support for practical, skill-based learning, especially in areas like software development.
+Traditional LMS platforms primarily focus on academic tracking but lack integrated support for practical, skill-based learning, especially in areas like software development.Users complete tasks/quizzes and earn Aptos tokens as rewards.

 tech stack used: